-The Department of Health and Aged Care recognises the unique and powerful expertise that comes with lived and living experiences of mental ill-health as family members (including chosen family), carers and kin, who provide essential support to others on their mental health recovery journey.
-This includes young people and children who might provide support to family members, chosen family, friends and/or kin.
+The Department of Health and Aged Care recognises the unique and powerful expertise that comes with having personal lived and/or living experiences of mental ill-health.
 We are deeply grateful to the generosity and bravery of people who continue to share their stories to inspire improvements to the mental health system and services.
-We also recognise that families, carers and kin experience unique challenges, needs and concerns.
-Their distinct perspectives should be considered in any reforms to the mental health system and services.

 The Australian Government is dedicated to ensuring diverse consumer and carer voices are central to, and actively involved in, mental health reform and decision-making processes moving forward.
 On 30 January 2023, the Government announced \$7.5 million in funding to create and operate two new independent mental health lived experience peak bodies.
-One peak body will represent families, carers and kin, the other will represent consumers.
+One peak body will represent consumers, the other will represent families, carers and kin.